ddey117/King_County_Housing_Model/README.md

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                             <- The top-level README for reviewers of this project
+├── Obtain_Process_Explore.ipynb          <- Narrative documentation of data obtainment and processing in Jupyter notebook
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Model_Interpret.ipynb                 <- Narrative documentation of iterative modeling and interpretation in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── King_County_Housing_Presentation.pdf  <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── data                                  <- externally sourced and internally through code
-└── images                              <- Both sourced externally and generated from code
+└── images                                <- externally sourced and internally through code
 ```